qchenevier/huma/content/airbus-and-climate-change.md

 tags:
   - tag: Humans
     icon: account
+  - tag: Business
+    icon: domain
 date: 2022-11-18T10:00:00+01:00
 thumbnail: uploads/airbus-crowd.png
-summary: Resigning from Airbus allowed me to have sincere discussions with my colleagues about Climate Change.
+summary: Resigning from Airbus allowed me to have sincere discussions with my colleagues about climate change.
 The result was unexpected.
 ---

 # Airbus and Climate Change